 Grouping of Data

 To show you how to group data, I’m just randomly adding some names to the rows.
-I’m naming two rows the same name and show you how to group those data.
+I’m naming two rows the same name and showing you how to group those data.
 For grouping, we use the groupby() method.

 Reading CSV Files